physical-computation/Warp/README.md

 If you forgot to clone with `--recursive`, and end up with empty submodule directories, you can remedy this with

 	git submodule update --init

+### Acknowledgements
+This research is supported by an Alan Turing Institute award TU/B/000096 under EPSRC grant EP/N510129/1, by Royal Society grant RG170136, and by EPSRC grants EP/P001246/1 and EP/R022534/1.